wangziblake/MoDern/README.md

-# XCloud-MoDern: An Artificial Intelligence Cloud for Accelerated NMR Spectroscopy
+# XCloud-MoDern: A Sparse Model-inspired Deep Learning for Fast Biological Spectroscopy
 XCloud-MoDern is a reliable, widely-available, ultra-fast, and easy-to-use technique for highly accelerated NMR.
 This work develops the first cloud-based artificial intelligence platform for multi-dimensional NMR data processing, and is the proof-of-concept demonstration of the effectiveness of merging optimization, deep learning, and cloud computing.

 The preprint paper can be seen in https://arxiv.org/abs/2012.14830.